What is Open Enrollment?

 Each year the Board of Education meets to determine whether seats will be available and, if so, which grade levels will have seats available.
 Currently, 89 students who reside in Milwaukee attend the Mequon-Thiensville Schools, while two students who reside in Mequon-Thiensville attend Milwaukee Public Schools.

 When and how are students selected for the Chapter 220 Program?

 Students are able to apply for admission into the Chapter 220 program in February of each school year.
-Milwaukee Public Schools coordinate the selection process for students through the use of a computerized program.
+The application is completed in person at the Milwaukee Public Schools District Office, 5225 West Vliet Street in Milwaukee.
+Milwaukee Public Schools coordinate the selection process for students.
 Students are randomly selected into the Chapter 220 program.

 How is the Open Enrollment program different from Chapter 220?

 While both programs allow non-resident students to attend Mequon-Thiensville schools, there are significant differences between the two programs: Chapter 220 is a race-based program, meaning that only students of color from the City of Milwaukee are able to participate in the Chapter 220 program.
 Transportation is provided to participants of the Chapter 220 program.
 Open Enrollment is not a race-based program and a student from anywhere in the State of Wisconsin is allowed to participate in the Open Enrollment program as long as the family is able to provide transportation.
 Transportation is not provided in the Open Enrollment program.
 The Chapter 220 program helps lower the tax levy for property owners in the Mequon-Thienwville School District.
 The number of students in the Chapter 220 program does not provide the school district with additional revenue.
 The Open Enrollment program provides the school district with approximately $6,800 to educate an Open Enrollment student.
 The District's local per pupil cost is approximately $12,000.

 How are the Open Enrollment programs and Chapter 220 program similar?